The Butterfly Garden

 Enjoy the Butterfly Garden at Hagerman NWR!
 During the months of May through September, garden docents are on hand during Scheduled Garden Walks to help visitors identify the native plants and the visiting butterflies.
 Literature on plants and butterflies will be available, as well as close-focus binoculars to zoom in on the beautiful butterflies!
 Registration is optional, come and go or come and stay - free.

-Native Plant List for Grayson County: A list of plants known to host various butterflies.
+Native Plant List for Grayson County: An extensive list of plants known to host various butterflies.

 Founding Sponsors of the Butterfly Garden

 Dr. Carlos Araoz, In Memory of Eulalia Araoz

 National Fish & Wildlife Foundation

 Clara Blackford Smith & W. Aubrey Smith Charitable Foundation

 The Nancy Ruth Fund, in Memory of Sally Warden

 Prairie and Timbers Audubon Society, in Memory of Sally Warden

 Trinity Forks Chapter, Native Plant Society of Texas